Linyxus/capless-lean/README.md

 ```
 and will be located in the (hidden) folder `.lake/build/doc`.

 Note that `doc-gen4` also includes the docs for all dependencies of this mechanization, such as `mathlib4`.
-Note that the tool will be emit some warnings regarding those dependencies while generating the documentation.
-This is normal and outside of our control.
+Note that the tool will emit some warnings regarding those dependencies while generating the documentation.
+This is normal and can be safely ignored.

 #### Dependency Graph